West Mesa Air Force Station: History

 West Mesa Air Force Station was established as part of the planned deployment by Air Defense Command of forty-four Mobile radar stations across the United States to support the permanent Radar network established during the Cold War for air defense of the United States.
 This deployment had been projected to be operational by mid-1952.
 Funding, constant site changes, construction, and equipment delivery delayed deployment.

 A temporary Lashup (L-45) station was operational at Kirtland AFB by late 1949.
 The Lashup station provided coverage for the Albuquerque-Los Alamos region.
 The site used AN/CPS-5 and AN/CPS-4 radars, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.

 In late 1952 an AN/CPS-5 radar was still operating on a Lashup basis to provide temporary coverage.
 Meanwhile, plans to permanently site the radar on Mt.
 Vulcan (located within what is now the Petroglyph National Monument) were thwarted by an owner who refused to sell at the price offered.
-Instead, the Air Force selected a site twenty-two miles west of Albuquerque, on West Mesa.
+Instead, the Air Force selected a site twenty-two miles west of Albuquerque, on the West Mesa.

 The 687th Aircraft Control and Warning Squadron (AC&W Sq) was assigned to West Mesa AFS on 1 April 1956.
 At this site the 687th AC&W Sq used AN/MPS-7 search and AN/MPS-14 height-finder radars.
 In 1960 West Mesa AFS was also handling air-traffic-control functions for the Federal Aviation Administration.

 In 1961 the site hosted an AN/FPS-20 search radar.
 On 31 July 1963, the site was redesignated as NORAD ID Z-94.
 By 1966 the 687th AC&W Squadron was operating an AN/FPS-91A search set.

 In addition to the main facility, West Mesa operated an AN/FPS-14 Gap Filler site: